LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 1. Make POST form submission to server
 2. Validate the form in JS based on responses
-3. Validate with JS before the form is submitted
+3. Validate with JS before the form is submitted and use ``preventDefault`` if form submissions are not valid.

-   1. Handle form submit event
-   2. ``preventDefault`` if form is not valid

 4. Inform the user with validation messages before they submit
 5. Use CSS to indicate good/bad responses